Yellow Cards and Red Cards

 Yellow cards and red cards in table tennis

-Therefore, setting and applying acceptable standards of behaviour by players and coaches is more a matter of judgment and common sense.
+Well, as you can imagine, it would be very difficult to define exactly what constitutes misbehaviour in written form, so setting and applying acceptable standards of behaviour by players and coaches is more a matter of judgment and common sense.

 Discipline

-Rule 3.05 covers the area of discipline in table tennis, and it applies to both players and coaches.
+Regulation 3.05 covers the area of discipline in table tennis, and it applies to both players and coaches.

 Coaches giving advice

-If the coach again gives advice illegally during the same match, after a yellow card has been shown, the umpire will hold up a red card and send the coach away from the playing area.
+If the coach again gives advice illegally during the same match, after a yellow card has been shown, the umpire will hold up a red card and send the coach away from the playing area until the individual match has ended.

 Misbehaviour